javirandor/javirandor.github.io/_pages/about.md

 Some of the research directions I am currently thinking about are (1) data poisoning for frontier LLMs, (2) red-teaming at scale, (3) emerging offensive capabilities of LLMs, and (4) security of LLMs agents.

-Before starting my doctorate, I obtained a Computer Science MSc from ETH Zurich and a Data Science BSc from Pompeu Fabra University.
+Before starting my PhD, I obtained a Computer Science MSc from ETH Zurich and a Data Science BSc from Pompeu Fabra University.
 I also was a visiting researcher at NYU under the supervision of [He He](https://hhexiy.github.io) and founded EXPAI, an explainable AI startup in Spain.

 <hr />